Combining learning and teaching has never been easier.

 Assist in organizing departmental recitals and master classes, and aid in the supervision of the SFCM string instrument collection.
 Send weekly emails about string event announcements to students and faculty.
 Other various departmental duties as determined by the string faculty chair.
 (6-8 hours/week)

-Clerical duties to include photocopying of Voice Department handbook and other materials.
+Clerical duties, including photocopying of Voice Department handbook and other materials.
 Run semi-annual juries/evaluations and two voice department competitions per year.
 Take attendance at voice master classes and weekly Vocal Performance Lab.
-We will have 2 Voice Assistants.
-(6 hours/week/student)
+(6 hours/week/assistant)

 Woodwind Chamber Music

 Assist the Chairman of the Woodwind Department in organizing woodwind chamber groups at the beginning of the semester, act as liaison between groups and coaches, and organize concerts.
 Attend all woodwind chamber music concerts.
 Approximately 5 hours per week, with more hours required at the beginning of the semester and fewer hours toward the end.
 (5 hours/week)